Nerwyn/service-call-tile-feature/README.md

 | ------- | -------- | --------------------------------------------------------------------------------------------------------------------------------------- |
 | options | Option[] | An array of entries to use as options for the selector, each one being like it's own button feature                                     |
 | option  | string   | A value to used to compare against the features value (see `value_attribute` above) to determine if it is the currently selected option |

+# Feature Types

+## Buttons

+Buttons are the most basic type of custom tile feature, being an improved version of the example provided in the Home Assistant developer documentation.

 # Examples